-The first interview – especially if done by human resources – will have covered the basics but be prepared for more rigorous questions in the second round where the hiring manager will want to get at the core of your skills and experience.
-They may also want to talk in depth about the job and how you match their requirements, so be prepared with plenty of examples of past job accomplishments.
+The first interview will have covered the basics but be prepared for more rigorous questions in the second round when the hiring manager will want to get at the core of your skills and experience.
+They may also want to talk in depth about the job and how you match their requirements, so be prepared to give plenty of examples of past accomplishments.

 To share your thoughts on this blog post, please write me at email@example.com